-Most of Saturday looks dry with partly cloudy skies, highs in the mid 80s with calm winds.
-Another round of storms is expected Saturday night ahead of an approaching cold front.
+Saturday may begin with patchy fog followed by ample sunshine and warm conditions.
+Highs will be in the mid-80s with light winds.
+Another round of rain and storms is expected Saturday night into Sunday morning ahead of an approaching cold front.
 Some severe weather risk could develop if storms organize into a larger complex while moving southeast across the region, but the overall threat should remain limited.

-Rain and thunder may linger into at least Mother's Day morning with some clearing expected with time as a blustery north wind takes hold with highs in the mid 70s.
+Rain and thunder may linger into at least Mother's Day morning with some clearing expected by afternoon as a blustery north wind takes hold with highs in the low-70s.

-Much warmer air looks to return next week with storm chances arriving again in about a week from now.
+Much warmer air looks to return next week with modest storm chances returning mid to late week.

 Stay in touch with us anytime, anywhere --